 The primary cause of Osgood-Schlatter disease is the repeated traction and stress that the patellar tendon places on the growth plate at the tibial tuberosity during growth spurts.
 This tension increases significantly when the quadriceps muscles contract during running or jumping.
 The risk factors for developing OSD include:

 OSD causes pain and tenderness at the tibial tuberosity below the kneecap.
 Other typical symptoms also include:

 Like other osteochondrosis conditions, a thorough assessment and a complete patient history are vital in diagnosing OSD.
-In some cases, we or your medical professional may refer your child for diagnostic imaging, such as X-rays, to visualise the structure of the knee.
+In some cases, your medical professional may refer your child for diagnostic imaging, such as X-rays, to visualise the structure of the knee.

 Osgood-Schlatter disease typically recovers fully once the growth plate fuses at an older age.
 This can take 6 to 24 months, depending on the age of onset.
 Often, the noticeable bony bump remains, but this generally does not cause long-term problems.
 If the bony bump is too prominent, your child may experience discomfort when kneeling.